Gabriel-SGama/TDM-GA_2D/README.md

 The evolution process should start and three screens should show up.

 ## Results:
-After envolving for 5000 generations, the result is:
+After envolving for 5000 generations, the players learn how to move around and aim on the enemy players:

 ![](game.gif)